Secretary of State

 Making sense of Michigan's election system can be a daunting prospect, but it isn't difficult once you have a basic understanding of the people who make it work.

 Michigan's election system is a complex, highly decentralized system made up of 83 counties, 280 cities and 1,240 townships.
-Clerk here to look up your local clerk's contact information in the Michigan Voter Information Center
+Check here to look up your local clerk's contact information in the Michigan Voter Information Center.

 The secretary of state serves as Michigan's chief election officer, with the Bureau of Elections acting on the secretary's behalf.
 The bureau is responsible for the integrity of the state's elections by ensuring election laws are followed, training and advising 1,603 clerks, compiling election results for federal and state elections and providing instructional materials.